mongo-dart/mongo_dart/doc/change_notes.md

 ###0.1.17

+- Query API supports logical AND and OR operators.

+###0.1.17

 - Bugfix to [fields() issue ](https://github.com/vadimtsushko/mongo_dart/issues/26).
 Fields clause in find(), findOne() methods did not work.
 Relevant test and sample (in example/query.dart) added